Grover Cleveland: Civil rights and immigration

 Under Cleveland, gains in civil rights for African Americans were limited.
-Cleveland, like a growing number of Northerners and nearly all white Southerners, saw Reconstruction as a failed experiment, and was reluctant to use federal power to enforce the 15th Amendment of the U.S. Constitution, which guaranteed voting rights to African Americans.
-Though Cleveland appointed no black Americans to patronage jobs, he allowed Frederick Douglass to continue in his post as recorder of deeds in Washington, D.C., and appointed another black man (James Campbell Matthews, a former New York judge) to replace Douglass upon his resignation.
+Like a growing number of Northerners and nearly all white Southerners, he saw Reconstruction as a failed experiment, and was reluctant to use federal power to enforce the 15th Amendment of the U.S. Constitution, which guaranteed voting rights to African Americans.
+Cleveland appointed no black Americans to patronage jobs, but allowed Frederick Douglass to continue in his post as recorder of deeds in Washington, D.C., and appointed another black man (James Campbell Matthews, a former New York judge) to replace Douglass upon his resignation.
 His decision to replace Douglass with a black man was met with outrage, but Cleveland claimed to have known Matthews personally.

 Although Cleveland had condemned the "outrages" against Chinese immigrants, he believed that Chinese immigrants were unwilling to assimilate into white society.
 Secretary of State Thomas F. Bayard negotiated an extension to the Chinese Exclusion Act, and Cleveland lobbied the Congress to pass the Scott Act, written by Congressman William Lawrence Scott, which prevented the return of Chinese immigrants who left the United States.
 The Scott Act easily passed both houses of Congress, and Cleveland signed it into law on October 1, 1888.

 Native American policy

 Henry L. Dawes wrote the Dawes Act, which Cleveland signed into law.

 Cleveland viewed Native Americans as wards of the state, saying in his first inaugural address that "[t]his guardianship involves, on our part, efforts for the improvement of their condition and enforcement of their rights."
 He encouraged the idea of cultural assimilation, pushing for the passage of the Dawes Act, which would allow lands held in trust by the federal government for the tribes to instead be distributed to individual tribe members.
 While a conference of Native leaders endorsed the act, in practice the majority of Native Americans disapproved of it.
 Cleveland believed the Dawes Act would lift Native Americans out of poverty and encourage their assimilation into white society.
-It ultimately weakened the tribal governments and allowed individual Indians to sell land and keep the money.
+It ultimately weakened the tribal governments and allowed individual Native Americans to sell land and keep the money.
 The act led to Native Americans ceding control of about 100 million acres of land between 1887 and 1934, which was around "two-thirds of the land base they held in 1887."

-In the month before Cleveland's 1885 inauguration, President Arthur opened four million acres of Winnebago and Crow Creek Indian lands in the Dakota Territory to white settlement by executive order.
+In the month before Cleveland's 1885 inauguration, President Arthur opened four million acres of Ho-Chunk and Crow Creek lands in the Dakota Territory to white settlement by executive order.
 Tens of thousands of settlers gathered at the border of these lands and prepared to take possession of them.
 Cleveland believed Arthur's order to be in violation of treaties with the tribes, and rescinded it on April 17 of that year, ordering the settlers out of the territory.
 Cleveland sent in eighteen companies of Army troops to enforce the treaties and ordered General Philip Sheridan, at the time Commanding General of the U.S. Army, to investigate the matter.